prantlf/grunt-html-dom-snapshot/README.md

 ## Release History

+ * 2018-05-11  [v1.2.0]  Introduce delay after every instruction to be able to visually follow the actions when debugging
  * 2018-03-29  [v1.1.0]  Allow specifying all initialization parameters supported by WebdriverIO
  * 2018-03-28  [v1.0.2]  Stop Selenium and Chromedriver processes on unexpected Grunt process abortion
  * 2018-03-28  [v1.0.1]  Workaround for hanging chromedriver after finishing the task